ttoohey/yadah/packages/yadah/readme.md

 ### `PubSubMixin`

-A mixin for Yadah service classes which provides access to the pubsub subsystem, and helper methods for publishing messages.
+A mixin for Yadah domain classes which provides access to the pubsub subsystem, and helper methods for publishing messages.

 ## subsystem-schedule